-Little penguins are found along the coastlines of southern Australia and New Zealand, but Phillip Island is home to the biggest colony – with a whopping 40,000 breeding penguins found on the Summerland Peninsula.
+Little penguins are found along the coastlines of southern Australia and New Zealand, but Phillip Island is home to the largest colony – with an impressive 40,000 breeding penguins found on the Summerland Peninsula.

 The history of Phillip Island penguins

-Today, Phillip Island Nature Parks protects and manages 20% of Phillip Island, including the Summerland Peninsula.
-The money raised through tourism goes towards helping to protect a variety of flora and fauna, including Little penguins, through environmental management, education, operations and research.
+Today, Phillip Island Nature Parks protects and manages approximately 20% of Phillip Island, including the Summerland Peninsula.
+The money raised through tourism goes towards helping to protect a variety of flora and fauna, including little penguins, through environmental management, education, operations and research.

 Little penguins are seabirds that don’t fly, which means they breed on land but forage for food at sea.
 They have wings that are excellent for using as flippers when swimming and deep diving in the ocean.

-Around Phillip Island, adult Little penguins can spend over four weeks out at sea fishing in the Bass Strait and Port Phillip Bay.
-They eat young barracuda, anchovies, red cod, warehou and pilchards, as well as interesting things like squid and even sea jellies.
+Around Phillip Island, adult little penguins can spend over four weeks out at sea fishing in the Bass Strait and Port Phillip Bay.
+They eat young barracouta, anchovies, red cod, warehou and pilchards, as well as interesting things like squid and even sea jellies.
 In fact, penguins can eat about 25% of their body weight (approximately 250g) in a day!

 Little penguins spend approximately 80% of their lives in the ocean, only coming to shore to maintain their burrows, breed and raise young, as well as moult their old feathers.